McAkus/cmdLineTutorial/README.md

-#Happy Birthday.
+#Happy Birthday
 From the commandLine.